Welcome to the AFCEA Classified Cyber Forum

 What is this event?

-The power of information is well-recognized.
-Conventional uses of information in markets and media, as well as in personal and professional communications—to inform, to educate, to influence—are equally well known.
-Today, though, it seems that information is also being used to a greater extent than ever to manipulate decision making, distort understanding, or exploit emotions.
-But this deliberate manipulation or confrontation between perceived truth and reality is not a new phenomenon.
-Such “information confrontation” or other actions to create cognitive dissonance have long been used by state- and non-state actors alike to achieve economic, military, and political objectives.
-What is new is the ability to target and reach specific audiences with content tailored to maximize its impact.
-The pervasive, always-connected nature of information in all areas of public and private life offers unprecedented opportunity to drive the perception of facts and influence actions, for good or malicious intent.
+Information is powerful.
+Conventional uses of data in markets and media, as well as in personal and professional communications to inform, educate and influence are well known.
+Today, information also is being used to a greater extent than ever to manipulate decision-making, distort understanding and exploit emotions.
+This deliberate manipulation of perceived reality is not a new phenomenon.
+Information confrontation creates cognitive dissonance and has long been used by state and non-state actors to achieve economic, military and political objectives.
+What is new is the ability to target and reach specific audiences—through social media, smart devices, and IoT—with content tailored using data analytics to maximize its impact.
+Millions of always-connected people offer an unprecedented opportunity—for good or evil—to drive the perception of facts and influence actions.

-This threat, the malicious use of ‘information confrontation,’ forms the basis of this year’s Classified Cyber Forum.
-Increases in the level of such activity, in the number of actors willing and able to use old and new tools and techniques hidden in the sheer volume of information being consumed complicate our ability to detect and recognize—let alone to prevent or counter—such threats.
-This Forum will focus on how this growing threat affects civil society, economic prosperity, and national security in areas of policy, technology, and operations.
+Weaponized disinformation and other malicious uses of information form the basis of this year’s Classified Cyber Forum.
+Increases in the level of this activity and the number of actors using old and new tools and techniques complicate the ability to detect such threats in the sheer volume of consumed information.
+Preventing or countering them is an arduous task.
+This forum will focus on how this growing danger affects civil society, economic prosperity and national security in areas of policy, technology and operations.